WilliamTuominiemi/GPT-finetune/readme.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### dataset

+If you want to add more data to the dataset, open a pull request

 ## License